Baku–Tbilisi–Ceyhan pipeline: Security

 Concerns have been addressed about the security of the pipeline.
 It bypasses Armenia, which has an unresolved conflict with Azerbaijan over the status of Nagorno-Karabakh, crosses through Georgia, which has two unresolved separatist conflicts, and goes through the edges of the Kurdish region of Turkey, which has seen a prolonged and bitter conflict with Kurdish separatists.
 It will require constant guarding to prevent sabotage, though the fact that almost all of the pipeline is buried will make it harder to attack.
-Georgia formed a special purpose battalion that would guard the pipeline while the US watched over the area with Unmanned Arial Vehicles (UAVs).
+Georgia formed a special purpose battalion that would guard the pipeline while the US watched over the area with unmanned aerial vehicles (UAVs).

 On 5 August 2008, a major explosion and fire in Refahiye (eastern Turkey Erzincan Province) closed the pipeline.
 The Kurdistan Workers Party (PKK) claimed responsibility.
 The pipeline was restarted on 25 August 2008.

 There is circumstantial evidence that it was instead a sophisticated cyber attack on the line's control and safety systems that led to increased pressure and an explosion.
 The attack might have been related to the Russo-Georgian War, which started two days later.
 However, the cyber attack theory has been largely criticized due to a lack of evidence, and was publicly debunked by ICS cyber security expert Robert M. Lee.

 In September 2015, unrecognized Nagorno-Karabakh's defense minister, Levon Mnatsakanyan, was cited as saying: "This is a very serious financial resource for Azerbaijan and we need to deprive them of these means".
-In October 2020, Azerbaijan claimed that pipeline was targeted during the Nagorno-Karabakh war between Armenia and Azerbaijan.
+In October 2020, Azerbaijan claimed that pipeline was targeted during the Second Nagorno-Karabakh War.
 Armenia rejected the accusations.

+Contamination of oil in the pipeline by organic chlorides was discovered in July 2025, which affected roughly 200,000 tonnes of oil and led to massive losses in Azeri crude oil markets.
+The investigation of the incident led to the discovery of Azerbaijani oil tankers being used to transport Russian oil to Turkey, circumventing European Union sanctions.